Hedonic treadmill, or 'I will be happy when...' syndrome

 low capacity to be with intense emotions, positive or negative.
 Yes, many of us cant manage feelings of intense happiness.
 Some are used to one emotion - longing for more.

 There is also a theory that subjective wellbeing might be largely determined by genetics.
 That is, happiness may be a heritable trait.
 Our upbringing creates habitual responses.
 These can be altered through cognitive change.
 So, jump off the treadmill in the pursuit of happiness.
 Instead, pause and walk the path of self-discovery and building personal mastery.
 If you don't see it, it will manage you.
 If you do see it, you can manage it.
-And start living life, now!
+Start living life, now!
 Happiness really is within your grasp.
 Just look inside for answers.